carlalennon/portfolio-project-3/README.md

 - There are only 3 choices in the first message, when there were originally intended to be 5.
 - Score does not print to player
+- The game over message prints incorrectly, with the keys included instead of just the values

 ## Future Improvements